-You can't provide good care if you feel overwhelmed and stressed out.
-Make a list of all the tasks you need to do in a week, including dressing and bathing a loved one, rides, cooking, and household chores.
-Brainstorm which ones someone else might be able to do.
-Learn when to say no, and set boundaries so you can take care of your family -- and yourself.
+List all the tasks you need to do in a week, including dressing and bathing a loved one, rides, cooking, and household chores.
+Consider which ones someone else might be able to do.
+Remember to say no when you need to, and set boundaries so you can stay ready to help.

-A daily routine can be a lifesaver.
-It can help you feel in control rather than stressed.
-It lets your loved one know what to expect.
-That's good for people with dementia.
-It provides a sense of security and helps them maintain their abilities.
+Your daily habits can make your life simpler.
+A routine can help you feel in control and can let your loved one know what to expect.
+Consistency is especially important for people with dementia, because it provides a sense of security.

 Even a few hours "off duty" can help you recharge.
-Make a list of family, friends, or neighbors to call when you need a break.
+Think of family, friends, or neighbors to call when you need a break.
 Insurance may pay for a home health aide.
-Adult day care centers can give you a breather while your loved one enjoys some social activity.
+Adult day-care centers can give you a breather while your loved one enjoys some social activity.
 Your local Area Agency on Aging can tell you where to find help.
-Hospice programs provide support for terminally ill people and their families.
+And hospice programs can help terminally ill people and their families.

-Most caregivers who say their own health has gotten worse blame loss of sleep.
-Relaxation exercises, like deep breathing, may help you at bedtime.
+Relaxation exercises, such as deep breathing, may help you at bedtime.
 If your loved one sleeps during the day but is awake much of the night, try to take naps.
-You might need to hire an aide or ask a friend or relative to stay with her overnight so you can get a good night's sleep.
+You may need to hire an aide or ask a friend or relative to stay with your loved one overnight so you can get a good night's rest.

 No one understands your situation better than another caregiver.
-Look for support groups related to your loved one's illness, if possible.
-The local Agency on Aging may have a full listing.
-Or consider joining an online community, where you can connect with others, ask questions, vent frustrations, and share ideas.
+You may want to look for support groups related to your loved one's illness.
+Your local Area Agency on Aging may keep a list.
+Or consider joining an online community, where you can connect with others, ask questions, vent when you need to, and share ideas.

-Technology can be your best friend.
-Buy pill boxes that sound an alarm when it's time for the next dose, or try a smart phone app or an online medicine reminder.
-They can send an automated text or phone call to you or your loved one when it's time to take medication.
-Pill organizers are a great low-tech option.
-They allow you to portion meds into little boxes by day, meal, or hour.
+Technology can be a caregiver's best friend.
+Buy pillboxes that sound an alarm when it's time for the next dose, or try a smartphone app or an online medicine reminder.
+They can send an automated text or phone call to you or your loved one when it's time for their medication.
+Pill organizers are a low-tech way for you to portion pills in little drawers by day, meal, or hour.

 Consider an electronic "help" button for when you can't be there.
-It's called a personal emergency response system (PERS), and it's worn like a pin or a necklace.
+It's called a personal emergency response system (PERS), and your loved one wears it like a pin or a necklace.
 Most connect to the phone system.
 Some work like a walkie-talkie, so the wearer can talk to an emergency operator at any time.
-Some will notify a family member or call 911, depending on what you want.
-You will need to pay a monthly fee for the service.
+Some will notify a family member or call 911, depending on your preference.
+You'll pay a monthly fee for the service.

-Consider bringing a well-trained cat or dog in for a visit.
-Spending time with an animal can be incredibly soothing to people who are sick or confined to home.
-Pets can lower blood pressure, reduce stress -- even make elderly people more alert.
-And seeing a loved one "perk up" can make you, the caregiver, happier, too.
+Could you bring a well-trained cat or dog in for a visit?
+Spending time with an animal can be very soothing to people who aren't well or who can't get out the way they used to.
+Pets can lower blood pressure, cut stress -- even make elderly people more alert.
+And seeing a loved one perk up can make you, the caregiver, happier, too.

 Music and art can spark fun shared moments for you and the person you're caring for.
-Familiar music can bring back memories and may lead to clapping or dancing.
-Art projects should be simple and safe but not too child-like.
+Familiar melodies can bring back memories and may lead to clapping or dancing.
+Keep art projects simple and safe but not too childlike.
 Painting or making a collage from magazines are two good options.
-And listening to music or working on an art project can be a great stress reliever for you, too.
+Listening to music or working on an art project can be a great stress reliever for you, too.

-Hold regular "family meetings" to discuss the latest medical news, daily caregiving tasks, financial concerns, and your need for support.
-Include everyone who cares for your loved one, including paid helpers.
-Connect distant family members through a speaker phone or online video chat.
+Hold regular family meetings to discuss how your loved one is doing, caregiving needs, financial concerns, and your need for support.
+These meetings should include everyone who might be involved in caring for your loved one, including paid caregivers.
+Connect distant family members through a speakerphone or online video chat.
 Follow up with a written agreement and a calendar of tasks.

 Thanks to the Family and Medical Leave Act, larger companies must offer up to 12 weeks of unpaid leave for employees with a parent, spouse, or child who is seriously ill.
-If you can't take leave, talk to your employer about adjusting your schedule so you can work flexible hours.
+If you can't take leave, look into whether you can work flexible hours.
 Be clear about how you will get your work done.
 Employee assistance programs can help you find care for your loved one while you work.

 IMAGES PROVIDED BY: